Key Takeaways

 For people with accessibility needs, this is transformative.
 A user with repetitive strain injury told me she can now participate in work chats and email conversations without pain.
 The voice input is accurate enough that she rarely needs to make corrections.

 The technology also handles accents and speech patterns much better.
-English speakers from different regions - India, UK, Australia, US - report similar accuracy rates.
-The AI has been trained on diverse speech samples and doesn't favor one accent over others.
+English speakers from different regions - India, UK, Australia, US, South Africa - report near-identical accuracy rates in 2026.
+The AI has been trained on massively diverse speech samples representing over 100 regional accent variations and doesn't favor one accent over others.

-Background noise filtering improved too.
-You can dictate in a moderately noisy coffee shop, and the AI filters out the ambient sound to focus on your voice.
-Not perfect in very loud environments, but usable in most real-world situations.
+Background noise filtering improved dramatically.
+You can dictate in a moderately noisy coffee shop, on a busy street, or even during a commute, and the AI filters out the ambient sound to focus on your voice with remarkable precision.
+Advanced noise cancellation algorithms now distinguish between speech and environmental sounds in real-time, making voice typing practical in situations that were impossible just a year ago.

 Custom AI Assistants Let You Build Your Own Writing Tools